the-jordan-lab/docs/Experiments/EXP-0225-mRNA-stability-Huh7-HepG2-YBX1-knockdown.md

 # 1️⃣ Experiment Timeline & Execution

 ## Day 1: 2025-05-07
-- [ ] Seed cells in 24-well plates:
+- [ ] Seed cells in 24-well plates (one plate per cell line):
   - Huh7: 5 × 10⁴ cells / well
   - HepG2: 6 × 10⁴ cells / well
 - [ ] Prepare plates and label wells according to condition map
 - [ ] Incubate O/N at 37°C + 5% CO₂

 ## Day 2: 2025-05-08
-- [ ] Prepare siRNA transfection:
+- [ ] Prepare transfection master mixes for both plates (48 wells + 4 extra = 52 wells total):

+  **Solution 1 (common for all wells in both plates):**
-  - Solution A: siRNA in Opti-MEM (26 µL per well)
+  - 1300 µL Opti-MEM (25 µL × 52 wells)
-  - Solution B: RNAiMAX in Opti-MEM (26 µL per well)
+  - 52 µL Lipofectamine RNAiMAX (1 µL × 52 wells)
-  - Combine A+B, incubate 5 min at RT
+  - Mix gently and incubate 5 min at RT

+  **Solution 2A (siYBX1 for both cell lines):**
+  - 650 µL Opti-MEM (25 µL × 26 wells)
+  - 26 µL siYBX1 (10 µM stock) (1 µL × 26 wells)
+  - Mix gently

+  **Solution 2B (siCTRL for both cell lines):**
+  - 650 µL Opti-MEM (25 µL × 26 wells)
+  - 26 µL siCTRL (10 µM stock) (1 µL × 26 wells)
+  - Mix gently

+- [ ] Combine Solution 1 and Solution 2 to prepare transfection complexes:
+  - For siYBX1 wells: Mix 650 µL of Solution 1 with 650 µL of Solution 2A
+  - For siCTRL wells: Mix 650 µL of Solution 1 with 650 µL of Solution 2B
+  - Incubate combined solutions for 5 min at RT

+- [ ] Prepare cells for transfection:
-- [ ] Aspirate spent medium from wells
+  - Aspirate spent medium from wells
-- [ ] Add 0.9 mL fresh complete medium to each well
+  - Add 0.9 mL fresh complete medium to each well (use appropriate media for each cell line)

+- [ ] Add transfection complexes:
-- [ ] Add 52 µL transfection complex to appropriate wells
+  - Add 50 µL transfection complex to each appropriate well
-- [ ] Gently rock plate to distribute complexes
+  - Gently rock plate to distribute complexes
-- [ ] Return plates to 37°C + 5% CO₂ incubator
+  - Return plates to 37°C + 5% CO₂ incubator

 ## Day 3: 2025-05-09
 - [ ] Collect one well from each condition for knockdown verification: